topydo/topydo/README.md

 * Some conveniences when adding new items (e.g. adding creation date and use **relative dates**);

-Consult the [wiki][4] for more information about the features and on how to use topydo.
+The documentation on [topydo.org][4] provides more information about the features and how to use topydo.

 Install
 -------